presenta-software/doc-presenta-lib/docs/overview/README.md

-## The data source

-**PRESENTA Lib** is a data-driven presentation library.
+**PRESENTA Lib** is a content-driven presentation library.
 It requires a serializable object.

 This is on purpose to facilitate interoperability, data generation and transformation as well as fostering novel tools to create presentations.